zarr-developers/VirtualiZarr/docs/core_team_guide.md

 - Key project contact (represent VirtualiZarr's perspective within key related projects like Xarray, Zarr, Icechunk, or Kerchunk),
 - Project fundraising (help write and administrate grants that will support VirtualiZarr),
 - Improve documentation or tutorials,
-- Presenting or running tutorials (such as those we have given at the SciPy conference),
 - Attend the bi-weekly coordination meeting ([see Zarr community calendar](https://zarr.dev/community-calls/)),
 - Contribute to the VirtualiZarr codebase.